Symptoms, Causes, Treatment and

-The hair sticks out in little patches which occur most often on the face - frequently, the eyelids are involved as well and are most noticeable because of the amount of swelling involved.
+The dog's hair sticks out in little patches which occur mostly on its face - frequently, the eyelids and muzzle are involved as well and are most noticeable because of the amount of swelling involved.

 Hives can and do appear on other parts of the dog's body as well, e.g. abdomen and legs, other symptoms include:

 Hives generally appear within 30 minutes of exposure to an allergen and disappear within 24 hours.

-- Food allergies (milk, cheese and yogurt are very common culprits.
+- Food allergies cheese, milk and yogurt are very common culprits

-Whenever possible, treatment should involve identifying the allergen, removing it from the dog's environment and pulling out all stops to prevent further exposure to your pet.
+Whenever possible, treatment should involve identifying the allergen, removing it from the dog's environment and pulling out all stops to prevent further exposure.